V32V3T/Attendance/README.md

 ## Usage

 1. Open the application in a web browser
-2. Fill in your personal information and register
+2. Fill in your personal information (Name, Mobile, Department) and register
+3. Your Employee ID will be automatically generated (e.g., 000001, 000002, etc.)
-3. Scan the QR code to check in
+4. Scan the QR code to check in
-4. Scan the QR code again to check out when leaving
+5. Scan the QR code again to check out when leaving

+## Employee ID System

+The application automatically generates sequential 6-digit Employee IDs:
+- First user: `000001`
+- Second user: `000002`
+- And so on...

+The system prevents duplicate registrations by checking mobile numbers.
+If a user tries to register with an existing mobile number, they will be shown their existing Employee ID.

 ## QR Code